apache/doris/docs/en/sql-reference/sql-statements/Data Definition/CREATE TABLE.md

         ```

         storage_medium:         SSD or HDD, The default initial storage media can be specified by `default_storage_medium= XXX` in the fe configuration file `fe.conf`, or, if not, by default, HDD.
+                                Note: when FE configuration 'enable_strict_storage_medium_check' is' True ', if the corresponding storage medium is not set in the cluster, the construction clause 'Failed to find enough host in all backends with storage medium is SSD|HDD'.
         storage_cooldown_time:  If storage_medium is SSD, data will be automatically moved to HDD   when timeout.
                                 Default is 30 days.
                                 Format: "yyyy-MM-dd HH:mm:ss"